 You could do a backup of your previous instance and then remove it.
 You could also leave it up a while just in case and set a reminder to remove it later.

-You may want to set a reminder to check the SSL has actually updated.
-Let’s Encrypt SSLs expire after 90 days, so that reminder should be set for a week or two before that.
+You may want to set a reminder in your own calendar to check the SSL has actually updated.
+Let’s Encrypt SSLs expire after 90 days, so that reminder should be set for a week or two before that expiry date.
 The simplest way to check expiry of an SSL is to go to the site in a browser and click the padlock icon.
 You should be able to click to view more information, including the expiry date.
 If it hasn’t updated on its own in the 80ish days since you created it manually, you may need to review the cron steps or look for guidance on it elsewhere.